Jsht0211/Builder-Smasher/README.md

 ## Special reminders

 The AI may not be correct all the time.
 It will sometimes make a lot of mistakes.
-So the accuracy may be a little bit low, but the average accuracy is above 70%
+Therefore, the accuracy may be a little bit low, but the average accuracy is above 70%

 The use of AI **consumes your tokens for inference usage**(not the one for authentication mentioned before)